tpm2-software/tpm2-tss-engine/CONTRIBUTING.md

 All non security bugs should be filed on the Issues tracker: https://github.com/tpm2-software/tpm2-tss-engine/issues

-Security sensitive bugs should be emailed to a maintainers directly.
+Security sensitive bugs should follow the details in SECURITY.md.

 # Guideline for submitting changes:
 All changes to the source code must follow the coding standard used in the